-On Wednesday, August 22, results of the review were presented to the OSU President and Board of Trustees.
+On Wednesday, August 22, 2018, the results of the review were presented to the OSU President and Board of Trustees.
 After a lengthy meeting, they announced a three-game suspension for Urban Meyer and a similar suspension for athletic director, Gene Smith.

 Shortly after that there was a press conference with statements from President Michael Drake, Gene Smith and Urban Meyer.